maxkulish/writer-ai/README.md

 ## Features

 - Runs quietly in the background with minimal resource usage
-- Responds to customizable keyboard shortcuts (default: Shift+Control+N)
+- Responds to customizable keyboard shortcuts (default: Shift+Control+E)
 - Seamlessly processes selected text and replaces it with improved content
 - Supports multiple LLM backends through the Rust service
-- Maintains privacy by processing text locally when using local LLMs
+- Maintains privacy by processing text locally when using local LLMs like Ollama
+- Works with OpenAI models for top-quality text improvements

 ## Installation